rapticore/llm-security-benchmark/README.md

 # 🛡️ LLM Security Benchmark

-A comprehensive, high-performance security testing framework for evaluating Large Language Models (LLMs) across multiple providers.
-This benchmark tests how well LLMs identify and respond to various security vulnerabilities in code across different programming languages.
+A comprehensive, enterprise-grade security testing framework for evaluating Large Language Models (LLMs) across multiple providers.
+This benchmark tests how well LLMs identify and respond to various security vulnerabilities in code across different programming languages with statistical rigor and professional reporting.

 **Built by the Rapticore Security Research Team**